ronnynkhori/NyTimesKotlin/README.md

 ## Code Coverage
-Code coverage report is deplayed on ArticlesActivityTest Report
+Code coverage report is deplayed on ArticlesActivityTest Report Report summary can be found at NYTimes/app/build/reports/tests/testDebugUnitTest/index.html

 ## Developer